auth0/docs/articles/appliance/admin/rate-limiting.md

 ---
 # PSaaS Appliance: Rate Limiting

-Beginning with PSaaS Appliance build `6576`, rate limits for API endpoints can be enabled and configured in the Dashboard.
+Rate limits for API endpoints can be enabled and configured in the Dashboard.
 Rate limiting in the PSaaS Appliance is done using [limitd](https://github.com/limitd/limitd#buckets).

 ## Enable and Configure Rate Limiting